000alen/ontology/packages/plot/README.md

 # Ontology Plot

-A graph visualization utility for ontology graphs that provides an interactive web interface for exploring and analyzing graph structures.
+A graph visualization utility for ontology graphs that provides an interactive React-based web interface for exploring and analyzing graph structures.

 ## Features